 How do HPU students fare when they study abroad?
 Pretty well, actually.
 Many HPU students know to expect the more challenging academic environment and rise to the occasion.
 They claim that having more control over their studies, time to pursue their own academic interests, and being regarded as a scholar by their professors is an excellent motivator.
 If your student earns top marks for courses taken abroad, you know that they did very, very well indeed!

-HPU requires all students to take the equivalent of at least 12 HPU credits per semester.
 Typically, that will be about 4-5 courses, depending on the country in which the student is studying.

-No. HPU requires all Study Abroad Students to take the equivalent of at least 12 HPU credits every semester.
+No. HPU requires all study abroad students to take the equivalent of at least 12 HPU credits every semester.
 So they can make progress on their degree program while abroad, students should try to choose courses that will take the place of some of their degree requirements.

 For semester and summer programs, no. Students will receive transfer credits for participating in a HPU study abroad program.
 The student’s GPA will not change during their time abroad.